 The tailgate has been replaced by a set of stairs which may have folded up or they would make the vehicle pretty useless for other purposes.

-This rear view is enlarged from part of the photo above -- click it for an even more magnified view.
+This rear view is enlarged from part of the photo above.
 Luis Mariano Paz notes that it shows a Kaiser government warranty sticker on the dashboard.
 Kaiser guaranteed the vehicle for 2 years or 24,000 miles in government use.

 See a 1966 M606 in Argentina for details on the warranty sticker and how to order a reproduction.

 The rear bumperettes are the only feature typical of a militarized M606 Jeep -- everything else is plain civilian 3B with cosmetic additions.
-Can anybody identify the flag on the fender, or supply any other relevant information?
+The flag on the fender may be the standard of the Minister of National Defense (220K PNG).

-Thanks to Luis for finding the photos. -- Derek Redmond
+Thanks to Luis for finding the photos.
+Image of Defense Minister's flag by MrPenguin20 under CC. -- Derek Redmond

 See more CJ-3B Jeeps in Vietnam.